eclipse-volttron/docker/README.md

 # VOLTTRON Docker Image

-This is the readme for the VOLTTRON docker image.
+This is the readme for the VOLTTRON docker repository.
 The readme gives commands for starting a minimal volttron environment (one without any agents) through to initializing the full environment using custom configuration and datavolumes.
 The readme will also walk through how the docker image is meant to be run, the environmental variables available for changing behaviour and the assumptions that have been made in developing this image.